RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ![image](https://user-images.githubusercontent.com/8005676/180243507-d245fb8f-1009-42db-95db-ad3515fd7bda.png)

 These can then be saved as a Record Set to help manage the destructive sampling process.
-If you did not want to save all the records, you could use the tick boxes on the left to select the records to add to the record set.  by default, all records are included.
+If you did not want to save all the records, you could use the tick boxes on the left to select the records to add to the record set.
+By default, all records are included.

 Click “Create Record Set”.